top of page

 A massive glacis from the Crusader period on the left and from the Canaanite period on the right.

-The Canaanite Gate and Roman Basilica
+The Canaanite City Gate and Roman Basilica

-Around the city was a 15-meter-high wall made of predominantly mud bricks, just over 2 km in circumference.
-A wall of mud brick was more stable than one made of stone, in that the bricks could not be easily dislodged by a battering ram.
-The wall was built on top of a massive glacis, underneath which was a moat.
-A glacis is a paved sloping rampart that made it extremely difficult for attackers to scale the wall, and even to approach it without being fired upon.
-Approaching the gate, the glacis you see on your left is from the Crusader period on a Fatimah base, while that on the right is Canaanite.
-On a ledge low down on this glacis was found a bronze calf with silver legs (now in the Israel Museum), and this area could have allowed visitors to worship before entering the city.
+Around the city was a 15-meter-high wall, just over 2 km in circumference, that was made of predominantly mud bricks, A wall made of mud brick was more stable than one of stone, in that the bricks could not be as easily dislodged by a battering ram.
+The wall was built on top of a massive glacis, and underneath this was a moat.
+A glacis is a paved sloping rampart that made it extremely difficult for attackers to scale the wall, and even to approach it.

 The city was inhabited during the Byzantine period and there was also a Jewish community here, as there was prior to the Great Revolt.
 The majority of the wells in the park are from this period and were used for agriculture.